GhostWording/PublicDocumentation/API/Sections/messaging.md

 <a name="GetUserToUserMessages">
-Get all messages for a user (woman)
+Get all messages for a user
 ----------------------------

 ### Description
-A user (woman) get all messages sent by real users.
+A user (woman/man) get all messages sent by real users.
+Messages are typed as "direct" for the ones sent directly or "game" for the ones involved in the game.
+For each user message where type="game", there is also a bot message.

 exemple: